nadavmatalon/TimerOne/README.md

 ## INTRODUCTION

-A set of functions for setting-up and controling Timer 1 on AVR MCU's.'
+A set of functions for setting-up and controling Timer 1 on AVR MCU's.

 ## LICENSE